 This park has something for everyone, kids included.
-They’ll love the free outdoor games such as massive Jenga.
+They’ll love the free outdoor games such as the massive Jenga.
 There’s even a small arcade.
 My favorite feature of the park is the outdoor hammock seating under a canopy of lights.

 Cherry Street Pier

-Browse the marketplace or attend an art event in a historic pier building
+Browse the marketplace or attend an art event in a historic pier building.

 Cherry Street Pier is a unique mixed-use space along the Delaware River waterfront.
 Organizers host music performances, film screenings, a market, and more here year-round.